alexbfree/thesis/src/chapter-7.md

 Introduction & Background
 ----------------

 Through the Case Studies (Chapter 4 & 5) and the discussion in Chapter 6, a clear understanding of what people want from direct and indirect data relations (RQ1 & RQ2) has been established.
 In this chapter, we turn our attention from theory to practice, from what is needed to *what is possible*.
 Specifically, this chapter will return to the overall research question _"What relationship do people need with their personal data, and how might that be achieved?"_ and look specifically at its second clause.
-This chapter aims to provide a roadmap for future research and innovation.
-This roadmap is not intended to be complete nor exhaustive; it is a snapshot of ongoing work, identified challenges and known opportunities, forming an *anthology of reference material* for designers and innovators in this space.
-The ideas in this chapter are illustrated with real world insights and activities from the four industrial and academic research projects I was part of as well as the work of other innovators and activists, and builds upon the theoretical insights from the Case Studies, in order to inform the design of future research, innovation and policy as to how the better Human Data Relations conceived in this thesis thus far, might be achieved.
+This chapter describes practical approaches for future research and innovation.
+This is not intended to form a complete or exhaustive roadmap; it is a snapshot of ongoing work, identified challenges and known opportunities, forming an *anthology of reference material* for designers and innovators in this space.
+These ideas are illustrated through real world insights and activities from the four industrial and academic research projects I was part of, and from the work of other innovators and activists.
+This chapter also builds upon the theoretical insights from the Case Studies in order to inform the design of future research, innovation and policy as to how the better Human Data Relations conceived in this thesis thus far might be achieved.

 The approach this chapter takes is to name and illustrate what challenges and opportunities are relevant when attempting to bring about changes in the world that would bring people closer to the six HDR wants that this thesis has uncovered.
 There are many aspects to such a wide-reaching objective: technical, design, commercial, legal, moral, social and political and this chapter does not pretend to cover them all nor to be formal empirical research.
 However I have been fortunate to have undertaken, during the same time period as I have been working on this PhD but outside of the research, direct embedded work in personal data interaction related projects (3.4.3) in academic and industrial research that directly contribute to the question of how to bring about better human data relations in practice.